-Effective Date: This temporary proviso is effective for State fiscal year July 1, 2019 through

-June 30, 2020.
-It will expire June 30, 2020, unless reenacted by the General
+Effective Date: This temporary proviso is effective for State fiscal year July 1, 2019 through June 30, 2020.
+It will expire June 30, 2020, unless reenacted by the General Assembly in the next legislative session.

 Sourcing Gross Receipts from Cable and Video Services - New Provision